kankankankankankan/github-trending/README.md

 ## Java

+* 【2024-05-15】[TutorLee / Arcane](https://github.com/TutorLee/Arcane) - fortnite-aimbot fortnite-hack fortnite-cheat fortnite-wallhack fortnite-esp fortnite-wallhack fortnite-skinchanger fortnite-skin-swapper
+* 【2024-05-15】[JanusGraph / janusgraph](https://github.com/JanusGraph/janusgraph) - JanusGraph: an open-source, distributed graph database
+* 【2024-05-15】[lh728 / 0-to-1-Microservices-Distributed-E-commerce-System-Template](https://github.com/lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template) - This is a microservices-based distributed e-commerce system template designed to leverage a wide range of advanced management tools and practices from 0 to 1.
+* 【2024-05-15】[LibrePDF / OpenPDF](https://github.com/LibrePDF/OpenPDF) - OpenPDF is a free Java library for creating and editing PDF files, with a LGPL and MPL open source license.
+OpenPDF is based on a fork of iText.
+We welcome contributions from other developers.
+Please feel free to submit pull-requests and bugreports to this GitHub repository.
 * 【2024-05-08】[infinilabs / analysis-ik](https://github.com/infinilabs/analysis-ik) - 🚌 The IK Analysis plugin integrates Lucene IK analyzer into Elasticsearch and OpenSearch, support customized dictionary.
 * 【2024-05-01】[AutoMQ / automq](https://github.com/AutoMQ/automq) - AutoMQ is a cloud-native fork of Kafka by separating storage to S3.
 10x cost-effective.
 Autoscale in seconds.
 Single-digit ms latency.
 * 【2024-05-01】[Helium314 / HeliBoard](https://github.com/Helium314/HeliBoard) - Customizable and privacy-conscious open-source keyboard